bitmeal/sks_airspy_ant_community_fw/README.md

 | [IpSensorMan](http://www.iforpowell.com/cms/index.php?page=ipantman)| ✅ | ✅ | ❌ | ✅ | [Garmin USB ANT Stick](https://www.garmin.com/en-US/p/10997) on Android 13 |

+## Usage
+After installation, just pair as any other ANT+ sensor with your bike computer.
+Done.
+Only ANT, no app, no Bluetooth.
+Consult manual of your bike computer for more info.

 ## Installation
 The stock firmware provides wireless update capabilities.
 Sadly, we cannot use it to load our own firmware, as the update payload has to be signed, and only SKS knows the private key to do so.
 To flash this firmware we need physical access to the programming interface (SWD port) and a programmer.